-In performing the management function, the officers must act in a manner consistent with the standards of the Company, and execute specific plans, policies or directions from the Board of Directors.
-The officers must work with and on behalf of the Board of Directors to ensure that every director, officer, manager and associate complies with this Code of Ethics and Business Conduct.
+In performing their management role, the officers must act in a manner consistent with the standards of the Company, and execute specific plans, policies and directives from the BOD.
+The officers must together with the BOD, ensure that every director, officer, manager and associate complies with this Code of Ethics and Business Conduct.